littlegagaduck/Typing-Game/README.md

 The logic is also a bit confusing, if you need my help, I will try my best.

-###### Tips
+### Tips：

-On the page where the article is entered, the input of ordinary English text is supported, and the program will automatically handle punctuation and case conversion
+On the page where the article is entered, the input of ordinary English text is supported, and the program will automatically handle punctuation and case conversion.